 - Submit the PDF of your introspective essay.

-IMPORTANT NOTE: Failure to follow all submission requirements, especially file-naming protocols, may cause your entries to be disqualified.
-If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
+IMPORTANT NOTE: If you have any questions, don’t be afraid to ask for clarification on Slack before the submission date.
 We want you to succeed and to enjoy participating.

 Conservation and Community Leadership – Major Module

-IMPORTANT NOTE: Submit a brief description of what you intend to do for your project in the YBY Slack Workspace “module-cons-comm” channel or by DM to Laura Guerard by September 30, 2023.
+IMPORTANT NOTE: Submit a brief description of what you intend to do for your project in the YBY Slack Workspace “module-cons-comm” channel by Sept.
+30, 2026.
 ABA staff must approve Conservation and Community Leadership projects before you proceed.
 Approval and/or suggested changes will be given within a week of a proposal being posted.

-Pick a project that will involve time in the field and will either a) further the conservation of a bird species and/or their habitat, or b) improve birding opportunities, or educate and inspire other birders.
+Pick a project that will involve time in the field and will either a) further the conservation of a bird species and/or their habitat, and/or b) improve birding opportunities, or educate and inspire other birders.
+The strongest projects do both – conservation and community are deeply intertwined.

 Here are a few possibilities, just to spark your imagination: